toncarton/price_engine/README.md

 ## Use the transportation and handling costs computed by toncarton
 Toncarton will compute the cost based on the addresses/elevator/floor and the items and expose this result on:
 `TCT_TRANSPORTATION_FEE`, `TCT_HANDLING_FEE` and `TCT_PERSONS`
-The price are in euro based on Paris, france.
+The price is in euro-based in Paris, France.

 Your price Engine can return this computed cost simply by returning them
 ```javascript